uBagout/Dexcom-DisplayGraph/README.md

 (Yes, it does move that slow on your screen.
 Feel free to suggest on how I can better smoothen the movement of the graph)

-To use this, you need to install pydexcom - https://github.com/gagebenne/pydexcom
+To use this, you need to install pydexcom - https://github.com/gagebenne/pydexcom And insert your dexcom account information on line 20.

 This project is done in mmol/L units, but it does not affect the graph if your country primarily uses mg/dL.
 If you intend on changing the height of the hyper/hypo bars you will need to convert into mmol/L. 1 mmol/L = 18 mg/dL